 Using traditional methods as inspiration Chef/Owners Shaun Hussey and Michelle LeBlanc along with their amazing team create a unique menu and “gourmet casual” dining experience.

-Had the pleasure of meeting both of them and seeing their passion for what they do.
-Such a great duo to be running Chinched Bistro!
+I had the pleasure of meeting both of them and seeing their passion for what they do – such a great duo to be running Chinched Bistro!
 Aside from being the Pastry Chef, Michelle is also such a great host making sure to check up on the customers to make sure they are happy and well attended to.

 1) Newfie Twist ($12) – Infused Partridgeberry Vodka, Triple Sec, Cranberry, Fresh Lime